erdoganxarda/landmark-id/README.md

 ---

-*Prepared for team sharing; feel free to open a repo issue or comment on the W&B run if you need tweaks.*
+*Prepared for team sharing; feel free to open a repo issue or drop a note alongside the TensorBoard run if you need tweaks.*